Before you continue

 By clicking “Accept All”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.

-Interstitial Cystitis (Painful bladder syndrome)
+Interstitial Cystitis (painful bladder syndrome)

 Interstitial cystitis is the occurrence of persistent/recurrent pain in the urinary bladder.
 The term is mostly used for patients with typical cystoscopic features.
 It is usually accompanied by at least one other symptom.
 There is usually no obvious infection or any other specific issue.
 The condition is mostly connected with negative cognitive, behavioral, sexual or emotional consequences, and symptoms suggestive of lower urinary tract and sexual dysfunction.